 Fortune's Fool was adapted for the current Broadway presentation by Mike Poulton.
 "It is based on a Turgenev play," said Sherman, "but it has been substantially rewritten by the adaptor.
 The producers made a convincing argument."

 In another decision regarding Fortune's Fool, Frank Langella, whose name is emblazoned above the title in ads and posters, will be considered a featured performer—thus preventing the possibility that Langella will compete with his cast mate Alan Bates.
 Both actors were praised by critics and both are likely to get nominations.
+Alicia Silverstone of The Graduate, too, will be eligible as a featured performer in a play.
+Her co-stars, Kathleen Turner and Jason Biggs, meanwhile, will vie for nominations as leading actors.

-Unlike the solo Broadway shows presented by Elaine Stritch, Bea Arthur, Barbara Cook and John Leguizamo—which were earlier deemed eligible for the young category of Special Theatrical Event—Simon Callow's one-man show The Mystery of Charles Dickens is to be considered a play.
+Unlike the solo Broadway shows presented by Elaine Stritch, Bea Arthur, Barbara Cook and John Leguizamo—which were earlier deemed eligible for the young category of Special Theatrical Event— Simon Callow's one-man show The Mystery of Charles Dickens is to be considered a play.
 Callow himself, meanwhile, will be available for a leading actor in a play nod.
 (Stritch, Arthur, Cook and Leguizamo are not eligible for acting nominations.)

 An April 11 Tony Administration Committee ruled that the current season's solo shows starring Elaine Stritch, Bea Arthur, Barbara Cook and John Leguizamo are eligible for Tony Awards in the young category of Special Theatrical Event.